galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests/writing-a-simbank-test.md

 ---
 Now you have run through the tests provided as part of Galasa SimBank, you can have a go at writing your own test.
 This requires you to use a 3270 terminal emulator to connect with SimBank and perform a menu-driven transfer between two accounts.
 Why not attempt to follow the instructions without looking at the code?
 You can use the provided test examples as a reference and for inspiration.
 Eclipse will help when you need to resolve imports and exceptions.

 To write and run simple Galasa tests, you need a modest knowledge of Java.
 Even if your application under test is written in a completely different language, you need to understand enough Java to be able to create all of your required tests.
+The <a href="https://github.com/galasa-dev/managers/tree/main/galasa-managers-parent" target="_blank"> Manager installation verification tests (IVTs)</a> that are stored in GitHub provide useful reference material and can be used to aid understanding of how to  structure a test.

 Don't forget that whenever you create a test, or modify an existing one, you need to right-click the containing *project* (for example, `dev.galasa.simbank.tests`) containing the new or modified test and choose *Run As > Maven install*.
 This ensures that the correct version of the test is submitted to the test runner.